CodeYourFuture/fundamentals-course/lesson-1/lesson.md

 If you want to present a different idea, that is fine as well.
 Then next week, you'll each present what you learned to a few students from the class.

+### Learning How to Learn course

+[Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn) is a video course on the Coursera site that teaches you how to be the most effective at learning.

+1. Click the "Join for Free" button and sign up for an account
+2. Watch the videos in **Week 1** of the course.
+It should take around 4 hours to complete

 ### Write an "algorithm recipe"

 Programming is all about writing *algorithms*.
 What is an algorithm?